spectrocloud/librarium/content/docs/09-registries-and-packs/1-adding-a-custom-registry.md

 # Add Custom Registries

 Setting up a custom pack registry involves the installation of a registry server and configuring it with the Palette console.
-Once installed, the Spectro Cloud CLI tool can be used to manage the contents of the pack registry.
+Once the registry servier is installed, use the Spectro Cloud CLI tool to manage the contents of the pack registry.
 Pack contents are periodically synchronized with the Palette console.

 # Prerequisites